Radiotherapy for womb cancer

 Your cancer doctor may talk to you about having radiotherapy after surgery.
 This is to reduce the risk of the cancer coming back in the pelvic area.
 Your specialist team will look at the stage, grade and type of womb cancer you have before discussing this with you.

-Many women with stage 1 cancer will not need radiotherapy.
-But some women have a higher risk of the cancer coming back.
+Many people with stage 1 cancer will not need radiotherapy.
+But some have a higher risk of the cancer coming back.
 In this situation, your doctors may suggest you have radiotherapy to reduce your risk.
-Most women with stage 2 or 3 womb cancer are recommended to have radiotherapy after surgery.
+Most people with stage 2 or 3 womb cancer are recommended to have radiotherapy after surgery.

 Your specialist will talk to you about the benefits and disadvantages of radiotherapy in your situation.
 They will explain the side effects you are likely to get and the possible long-term effects.